Medically reviewed by Michele Emery, DNP

 Whether you’re telling a close friend or a romantic partner, letting someone else know that you have herpes can be a nerve-racking experience.

 Luckily, it doesn’t need to be an event you fear or feel anxious about.
 Herpes is a very common virus, with an estimated 11 percent of the population infected with the HSV-2 (genital) form of the virus and the majority of people infected with HSV-1 (oral).

 Below, we’ve provided a range of tips, tactics and techniques to help you tell other people you have herpes without fear, anxiety or other common issues.

 Before you tell anyone that you have genital herpes, it’s worth asking yourself whether or not they need to know.
 Your friends, colleagues and family probably don’t need to know about it, as there’s minimal risk of them catching the virus from you through sexual contact.

 If you have close friends and the subject of herpes comes up in discussion, feel free to tell them about your HSV-1 or HSV-2 status if you feel comfortable.
 Just remember that you don’t owe an explanation or confession to anyone you’re not putting at risk of catching the virus from you.

 The one person you’ll definitely need to have “the chat” with is your sexual partner/s.
 This is very important even if you rarely experience herpes outbreaks, as genital herpes can be spread from an infected person into an uninfected person even without any visible outbreak symptoms.

 Coming out as “herpes positive” can feel stressful and difficult, especially when it’s directed at a person you care about and with whom you’d like a romantic or sexual future.
-Luckily, it doesn’t have to be such a big deal if you know how to address it.
+Luckily, dating with herpes doesn’t have to be such a big deal if you know how to address it.

 One way to get over the nervousness of telling a partner you have herpes is to practice ahead of time.
 Make note of the key points you want to include (we’ll cover those below) and practice the “script” a few times in front of the mirror until you feel comfortable talking about.